storacha/w3up/spec/access-identify.md

 }
 ```

-Now if Alice goes to web3.app on first load app will generate local keypair and encode public key as `did:key:zAlice` DID. web3.app supports email login through `did:key:zVerify` service so when Alice enters her email address web3.app will send request to `did:key:zVerify`
+Alice uses an example service _web3.app_.
+On first load, the app generates a keypair for Alice locally, and encodes the public key as `did:key:zAlice` DID.

+_web3.app_ supports email login through the `did:key:zVerify` service.
+When Alice provides an email address, the app will send a request to `did:key:zVerify`.

 ```js
 {